 \subsection{Two Higgs Doublet Models}

-We next to consider the second kind of the Higgs extension of the SM which is to the Two Higgs Doublet Models (THDM) in this paper.
-For reviewing the theory and the phenomenological studies for the THDM, we refer the paper Ref.~\cite{Branco:2011iw} for further information.
-The model is summarized briefly in this section.
-An complex Higgs doublet possessing hypercharge $Y = 1/2$ is added into the scalar sector of the SM.
-The scalar potential is read the form of
+We now considerthe second kind of Higgs sector extension of the Standard Model, namely the Two Higgs Doublet Models, in this paper.
+For a comprehensive review of the theory and phenomenological studies of the THDM, we refer the reader to Ref.~\cite{Branco:2011iw} for further information.
+The model is briefly summarized in this section.
+A complex Higgs doublet with hypercharge $Y = 1/2$ is added to the scalar sector of the SM.
+The scalar potential takes the form: